Azure/azure-iot-sdk-csharp/tools/CaptureLogs/TransmitETLSource/TransmitETL.md

 ### What is collected?
 The Azure IoT SDK emits data from event sources and can contain your event hub endpoint name and in some cases your device name.
 We do not log security keys or information regarding access tokens.

 ## Creating an Application Insights instance
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) on creating an Application Insights instance and get the [connection string](https://docs.microsoft.com/en-us/azure/azure-monitor/app/sdk-connection-string?tabs=net).

-You will pass this connection string into the application
+You will update your ApplicationInsights.config file with this connection string.
+Alternatively for non-production scenriosn you can pass this connection string into the application via the command line.

 **Example connection string**
 ```